replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/setup-tls-certs.md

 ### KOTS TLS Certificate Renewal

-The certificate used to serve the kotsadm console will be renewed automatically at thirty days prior to expiration if the [ecko add-on](/docs/add-ons/ekco) is enabled with version 0.7.0+.
+The certificate used to serve the KOTS Admin Console will be renewed automatically at thirty days prior to expiration if the [ecko add-on](/docs/add-ons/ekco) is enabled with version 0.7.0+.
 Only the default self-signed certificate will be renewed.
 If a custom certificate has been uploaded then no renewal will be attempted, even if the certificate is expired.